Speeding up an unsteady flow simulation by adaptive BDDC and Krylov subspace recycling

 \section{Conclusions}

-We have focused on numerical techniques for the solution of time-depen\-dent problems of incompressible flows using time stepping.
-In particular, we have studied the benchmark problem of flow around a unit sphere with Reynolds numbers 100 and 300.
-These Reynolds numbers result in fundamentally different regimes with respect to the dependence on time.
-While for Re = 100, the solution exhibits a transient behavior converging to a steady state, the solution for Re~=~300 loses stability and becomes periodic in time.

-We have applied the incremental pressure-correction method which leads to solving five systems of linear equations in each time step.
-Out of these, we have focused on the solution of the Poisson problem for pressure corrector which is the most challenging part of the process.
+We have focused on speeding up the solution of the Poisson problem for pressure corrector in time-depen\-dent incompressible flows problems.
 From the linear algebraic viewpoint, the problem leads to solving a sequence of algebraic systems with a constant symmetric positive-definite matrix and a right-hand side vector that changes in each time step.
-Importantly, in the transient regime for \mbox{Re = 100}, the systems within the sequence are getting closer to each other, while this property does not hold for the periodic regime with Re~=~300.

-The systems are solved in parallel using the nonoverlapping domain decomposition method.
-In particular, we have used the three-level BDDC preconditioner within PCG due to its scalability to very large problems and parallel supercomputers.
-The standard setting of the three-level BDDC preconditioner provided a baseline for our study, the aim of which has been accelerating the computation across the time steps.
+A baseline for our study was provided by the three-level BDDC preconditioner within PCG.